-Objective: The objective of community outreach and education is to accomplish community input into the transportation planning process in accordance with the updated HAMPO 2018 Public Participation Plan.
+Objective: The objective of community outreach and education is to accomplish community input into the transportation planning process in accordance with the updated HAMPO 2021 Participation Plan.

-- Maintained HAMPO website content to ensure opportunities for participation in the planning process were advertised and accessible. - Performed significant record maintenance and webpage reformatting to improve accessibility of information. - Based on recommendations from member agencies, the Policy Committee appointed new members to the Citizens Advisory Committee. - Provided planning and project information at the request of the general public, local governments or agencies. - Conducted HAMPO Planning 101 training for newly elected officials and newly appointed CAC members. - Staff maintained the transportation comment log and presented these comments to the committees for input and concurrence.
+- Maintained HAMPO website content to ensure opportunities for participation in the planning process were advertised and accessible. - Based on recommendations from member agencies, the Policy Committee appointed new members to the Citizens Advisory Committee. - Provided planning and project information at the request of the general public, local governments or agencies. - Conducted HAMPO Planning 101 training for newly elected officials and newly appointed CAC members. - Staff maintained the transportation comment log and presented these comments to the committees for input and concurrence.

-- Meet with community groups and individuals, as well as the media, to provide information on the current HAMPO planning program, identified transportation deficiencies, and community issues and concerns related to transportation. - Continue to assess the MPO webpage to ensure accuracy and ease of access for the public. - Continue to promote open seats for the CAC to ensure adequate representation of the community in the MPO planning process. - Accept general comments and complaints from the public and facilitate review and response procedures with HAMPO Committee oversight. - Facilitate public comment periods for updates to HAMPO documents, including the PPP, MTP, TIP, UPWP, and other required updates. - Continue to utilize the HAMPO website as a forum for public engagement and information sharing.
+- Meet with community groups and individuals, as well as the media, to provide information on the current HAMPO planning program, identified transportation deficiencies, and community issues and concerns related to transportation. - Continue to assess the MPO webpage to ensure accuracy and ease of access for the public. - Continue to promote open seats for the CAC to ensure adequate representation of the community in the MPO planning process. - Accept general comments and complaints from the public and facilitate review and response procedures with HAMPO Committee oversight. - Facilitate public comment periods for updates to HAMPO documents, including the PP, MTP, TIP, UPWP, and other required updates. - Continue to utilize the HAMPO website as a forum for public engagement and information sharing.

-Comment log documentation
+- Comment log documentation

-- Compliance documentation for HAMPO 2018 Public Participation Plan
+- Compliance documentation for HAMPO 2021 Participation Plan

 - Regular and special called CAC meetings

-- Documentation of community presentations
+• Documentation of community presentations

 Target Start and End Dates: This is a continuing activity for the fiscal year.
-July 1, 2022 - June 30, 2023
+July 1, 2023 - June 30, 2024

-2.1 Com nmunity Outre each/Education
+2.1 Community Outreach/Education

 Agency Federal \$ State \$ Local \$ Total \$

-FHWA 9.000.00 - 2,250,00 11.250.00
+FHWA 6,400.00 0.00 1,600.00 8,000.00